Best EDC Knife Under $50

 • The action of the knife can be a bit stiff and difficult to adjust

-• The liner lock has been found to be defective on a few occassions
+• The liner lock has been found to be defective on a few occasions

 amazon-check-price-button